 For enquiries regarding use of Bristol City Council owned land for outdoor events, please contact Bristol City Council’s outdoor events team directly.
 Details available online here.

-Bristol Festivals host advice sessions with Bristol City Council’s site permissions team for individuals and organisation wishing to hold an event on council owned land.
+Bristol Festivals promotes advice sessions with Bristol City Council’s site permissions team for individuals and organisation wishing to hold an event on council owned land.

-The sessions, held on the first Monday and third Tuesday of each month, last 30 minutes and are an opportunity to meet with the council’s team and receive guidance on the site permission process and what to consider during your planning.
+The sessions last 30 minutes and are an opportunity to meet with the council’s team and receive guidance on the site permission process and what to consider during your planning.

 For more information and to book a session, click here.